-Decagonal quasicrystals occur as metastable phases in the binary alloy Al-Co [1] and as stable phases in the Al-Co-Ni ternary[2].
-Knowledge of the complete phase diagrams of these alloy systems can aid understanding of the structures and stability of the quasicrystals.
+Decagonal quasicrystals occur as metastable phases in the binary alloy Al-Co (Refs.
+1-3) and as stable phases in the Al-Co-Ni ternary.
+Knowledge of the complete phase diagrams of these alloy systems can aid the understanding of the structures and stability of the quasicrystals.
 Unfortunately, but not surprisingly, these phase diagrams remain poorly understood precisely at the compositions of greatest importance, with a proliferation of competing and imperfectly characterized crystal structures.
 Some of these structures are quasicrystal approximants, which means that they are crystals containing local structures that can be extended quasiperiodically to match the global quasicrystal structure.

-The regime $0.23 < x{Co} < 0.26$ is the most controversial with the various experimentally observed phase diagrams differing in the total number of phases and the composition sequence in which they occur [3-9].
-Even the most recent of these are of questionable validity because they violate the "rule of thumb" that phases close in composition should not coexist over an extended temperature range [10].
+The regime $0.23 < x{Co} < 0.26$ is the most controversial with the various experimentally observed phase diagrams differing in the total number of phases and the composition sequence in which they occur.5-11 Even the most recent of these are of questionable validity because they violate the "rule of thumb" that phases close in composition should not coexist over an extended temperature range.
 Our calculations suggest revisions in the assessment of low temperature stability, where experiments are unreliable due to diverging equilibration times.

 The most recent experimental determinations agree on the identities and approximate structures of the phases, but not their sequence.
-According to Grushko [9], starting from pure Al.cF4 (LT), they are: Al9Co2.mP22 (LT); O-Al13Co4.oP102 (LT); M-Al13Co4.mC102 (LT); Y-Al13Co4.mC34-1.8 (HT); Z-Al3Co (LT); Al5Co2.hP28 (LT); AlCo.cP2 (LT); Co.hP2 (LT).
-Goedecke and Ellner [5] interchange the relative composition of the Mand Y-Al13Co4 phases, suggesting that M-Al13Co4 is Coricher than Y-Al13Co4.
+According to Grushko, starting from pure Al.cF4 (LT). thev are Al9Co2.mP22 (LT): O-Al13Co4.0P102 (LT); M-Al13Co4.mC102 (LT); Y-Al13Co4.mC34-1.8 (HT); Z-Al3Co (LT); Al5Co2.hP28 (LT); AlCo.cP2 (LT); and Co.hP2 (LT).
+Goedecke and Ellner interchange the relative composition of the M- and Y-Al13Co4 phases, suggesting that M-Al13Co4 is Co-richer than Y-Al13Co4.
 Neither Y- nor Z- have rigorous structure determinations.
-However, the structure types are agreed on, with Y- of structure similar to Al13Os4.mC34, though probably with about 1.8 Al vacancies per cell, similar to Al75Co22Ni3.
-The structure of the Z-phase is known to be a quasicrystal approximant and is sometimes called τ^2 -Al13Co4.
+However, the structure types are agreed on, with Y- of structure similar to $Al{13}Os_4$ . mC34, though probably with about 1.8 Al vacancies per cell, similar to Al75Co22Ni3.
+The structure of the Z-phase is known to be a quasicrystal approximant and is sometimes called $\tau^2$ -Al13Co4.

-We apply first-principles total energy calculations to compare cohesive energies of known and hypothetical structures (Fig. 1).
-Our calculational methods are discussed in section II.
+We apply first-principles total energy calculations to compare cohesive energies of known and hypothetical structures (Fig. 1 and 2).
+Our calculational methods are discussed in Sec.
+II.
 The alloy phase diagram at low temperature consists of structures whose energies form the convex hull of cohesive energy as a function of composition.
 Although our focus is on the Al-Co binary system, we exploit knowledge of the Al-Co-Ni ternary in this study.
-The known complex quasicrystal approximant phases with composition close to $Al{13}Co_4$ (Pearson symbols oP102 [11] and mC102 [12, 13]), previously believed stable down to low temperatures, are actually either metastable or stable only at high temperature.
+The known complex quasicrystal approximant phases with composition close to $Al{13}Co_4$ [Pearson symbols oP102 (Ref.
+13) and mC102 (Refs.
+14 and 15)], previously believed stable down to low temperatures, are actually either metastable or stable only at high temperature.

-Our main goal is to explain the stability of $Al{13}Co_4$, which must be due to some entropic effect.
-We examine possible sources of entropy including, disorder in "puckering" pattern (section III B), vacancy disorder (section III A), and vibrational entropy (section IV).
+Our main goal is to explain the stability of $Al{13}Co_4$ , which must be due to some entropic effect.
+We examine possible sources of entropy including disorder in "puckering" pattern (Sec.
+III B), vacancy disorder (Sec.
+III A), and vibrational entropy (Sec.
+IV).
 Our results show that a combination of vacancy and vibrational entropy may be sufficient to stabilize $Al{13}Co_4$ at high temperatures.
-We then perform a high temperature molecular dynamics simulation (section V) that suggests the vacancies and vibrations combine to create a nearly liquid diffusive behavior omong a subset of Al atoms.
+We then perform a high temperature molecular dynamics simulation (Sec.
+V) that suggests the vacancies and vibrations combine to create a nearly liquid diffusive behavior among a subset of Al atoms.